lrm25/easton-scraper-py/README.md

 ## Requirements

 ### Ubuntu Linux
-Python 3 must be installed.
-BeautifulSoup as well.
+Python 3.7.4 or greater must be installed.
+Other requirements are in requirements.txt.
 To install, run the following commands:
 ```
 sudo apt-get install python3 python3-pip
-pip3 install bs4 pytz
+pip3 install -r requirements.txt
 ```

-Or if using a virtual environment, in the base folder:
+Or if using a virtual environment, in the base folder (make sure python3 is 3.7.4 or greater):
 ```
 python3 -m venv env
 env/bin/activate
-pip install bs4 pytz
+pip install -r requirements.txt
 ```

 Or just use the pipfile: